lazy-ocean/js-interview-cheatsheet/JavaScript/functions.md

 ## IIFE - Immediately Invoked Function Expression

 IIFE is a function that executes right after its declaration.
+At the same time, it is used to prevent accessing variables within IIFE from the global scope.

 ```
 (function( ) { }( ))